Sewer56/FileEmulationFramework/docs/emulators/spd.md

 ### Example

 To add a previously non-existent sprite id 420, create a sprite entry file named `spr_420.spdspr`, and name the texture `spr_420.dds`.
-You can add multiple new sprites by putting multiple sprite entry files, and naming the texture using the same conventions as patching.
+You can add multiple new sprites by putting multiple sprite entry files, and naming the texture using the [Id Notation](#Id Notation).

+## Id Notation

+Both sprite patching and texture replacement allow for multiple sprites to be patched/excluded. sprite ranges are denoted by dashes `-`, and sprite ids and ranges are separated by underscores `_`.

+### Examples

+- 1 = 1
+- 1_5 = 1 and 5
+- 1-5 = 1 through 5
+- 1-5_10 1 through 5, and 10